jreddAAG/aag-front-end-dev-quiz/README.md

-# Creat A Lead Generation Landing Page
+# Create A Lead Generation Landing Page
 Instructions

 Create a landing page with the following fields that matches the designs found in the resources/mockups directory.